Chapter 4

 space.

-The initially very small gravitational
+The initially very small gravitational "radius of

-"radius" black hole with time increases
+action" of black hole increases with time

 by two mechanisms :